edwelker/website/content/posts/update-to-some-random-thoughts.md

     - thoughts
 post_format: []
 ---
-1\) I took a look at the book on [Processing](http://en.wikipedia.org/wiki/Processing_(programming_language)), and it does look quite nice.Â That being said, I’m not quite sure what I’d use it for.Â So it fell a bit on my list.
+1\) I took a look at the book on [Processing](http://en.wikipedia.org/wiki/Processing_(programming_language)), and it does look quite nice.Â That being said, I'm not quite sure what I'd use it for.Â So it fell a bit on my list.

-2\) Letterman is still pretty much the same.Â I haven’t seen Leno.Â Jon Stewart, however, looked TOTALLY crazy last night.Â It was really quite scary.
+2\) Letterman is still pretty much the same.Â I haven't seen Leno.Â Jon Stewart, however, looked TOTALLY crazy last night.Â It was really quite scary.

 3\) Rob Coburn, you had better hang out with Raluca and I pretty darned soon....

-4\) Despite ordering the Python in a Nutshell book, I have semi-officially decided to put off learning Python for a bit.Â I think that I am going to re-focus my attentions on Scheme, and work my way through the Little Schemer, [The Scheme Programming Language](http://www.scheme.com/tspl3/), and [SICP](http://mitpress.mit.edu/sicp/). Â I’ve been through some of them, but haven’t gotten to the end of any of them.
+4\) Despite ordering the Python in a Nutshell book, I have semi-officially decided to put off learning Python for a bit.Â I think that I am going to re-focus my attentions on Scheme, and work my way through the Little Schemer, [The Scheme Programming Language](http://www.scheme.com/tspl3/), and [SICP](http://mitpress.mit.edu/sicp/). Â I've been through some of them, but haven't gotten to the end of any of them.

 5\) The Giants won!
-Beat the Bucs, and are going to play the Cowboys next week.Â I hate the Cowboys, so this is going to be a big deal.Â I’ll probably try to watch it.
+Beat the Bucs, and are going to play the Cowboys next week.Â I hate the Cowboys, so this is going to be a big deal.Â I'll probably try to watch it.

 6\) [Steve](http://stevedockery.com), congrats on the potential new-old gig!